goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ##### Training a Transformer

-This is one topic that we didnt talk about extensively so let's go over it, because that is where the true beauty of GPT lies.
+This is one topic that we didn't talk about extensively so let's go over it, because that is where the true beauty of GPT lies.
 How to train over huge amounts of data.

 We will build iteratively, first starting small.
 And going massive as we approach the GPT paper.